thorntail-examples/configmap/README.md

 1. Use the Host or Port address to access the REST endpoint.
     ```
     http http://<HOST_PORT_ADDRESS>/greeting
     ```

+    Here the response from the Rest endpoint shoulld contain the greeting defined in the `src/main/fabric8/configmap.yml`:

+    ```
+    {
+      "id":1,
+      "content":"Hello From ConfigMap"
+    }
+    ```

 # Local Openshift Cluster